stephane/libmodbus/README.md

 Documentation
 -------------

+The documentation is available [online](http://libmodbus.org/documentation) or as manual pages after installation.

 The documentation is based on [AsciiDoc](http://www.methods.co.nz/asciidoc/).
 Only man pages are built by default with `make` command, you can run `make htmldoc` in *docs* directory to generate HTML files.

-The documentation is also available [online](http://libmodbus.org/documentation).

 Testing
 -------